stripboard_editor/quick_guide

 2. Place components on the stripboard on the right.
 Drag them from the unplaced tray onto the board.

 3. Resolve conflicts.
-Place cuts between holes to isolate strips and add wires to connect separated nets.
+Place cuts to isolate strips and add wires to connect separated nets.

 4. Done.
 When all nets are complete and there are no conflicts, you are ready to solder.